-rajgira pooris – as the name suggests these pooris are made from rajgira atta or amaranth flour.
+rajgira pooris recipe – as the name suggests these pooris are made from rajgira atta or amaranth flour.

 amaranth flour is one of the ingredients that is used during the navratri fasting days. apart from making pooris, it is also used to make rotis, parathas, pakoras and even as a binding and thickening agent. for people who keep navratri fasting or vrat, i have already shared the compiled list of ingredients for navratri fasting.